Prajwal03Malabagi/RV32I/README.md

 [6:0]   opcode    (7 bits)
 the opcode- Each Instruction has different opcode, func3 & func7 depend which type of operation to be done, rs1 -value is 1, rs2- value is 2, rd- value is 3.

+Block 3              --------------------- Instruction decoder or control unit--------------------

+Instruction decoder performs 5 major tasks:

+1️ Instruction Field Extraction - What operation to do 2️ Register File Read - Once we extract rs1 and rs2, we pass these addresses to the register file.
+3️ Immediate Generation - ImmGen extracts and sign-extends the immediate according to the type.
+4️ Control Signal Generation - Control unit checks only the opcode, and decides:
+5️ Hazard Check (only in pipelined processors)

+WHAT IS AN INSTRUCTION DECODER?

+This block takes a 32-bit instruction (binary machine code)from instruction memory and extracts: opcode,rd,rs1,rs2,funct3,funct7 immediate value (depends on type).
+Now assign the the extracted to the instruction bit(input) according to ISA given Register Format and for the type which have immediate use the sign extention add extra bit to msb if msb is 1 add 1 if 0 add 0(make 32 bit)(for the type i & s), for the type(B & j lsb will be zero so why waste 1 extra bit so make lsb as 0 and then add remaining extra bit to msb) and for u type we use only upper bit so make remaining bit 0 at lsb.

+note-> the opcode,rd,rs1,rs2,funct3,funct7 are the code for alu but immediate is a constant value so we make it 32 bit as alu is of 32-bit.
 Block 1                   -------------       ALU        -------------------

 The RV32I is the 32-bit RISC-V base integer instruction set, a foundational collection of around 40 fixed-length (32-bit) instructions for basic arithmetic (ADD, SUB, XOR, AND, OR), logical shifts (SLL, SRL, SRA), comparisons (SLT, SLTU), loads/stores (LB, LH, LW, SB, SH, SW), jumps (JAL, JALR), and branches (BEQ, BNE, BLT, BGE, BLTU, BGEU).
 It defines core operations for processors, with instructions categorized into R-type (registers), I-type (immediate), S-type (store), B-type (branch), U-type (upper immediate), and J-type (jump) formats, all 32 bits long.